NK-Adeodatus/Summative-Assignment---MoMo-Data-Analysis/README.md

 python app.py
 ```

--This will:
+- This will:
-    -Parse and categorize the SMS XML file
+    - Parse and categorize the SMS XML file
-    -Store the data in MoMo_SMS.db
+    - Store the data in MoMo_SMS.db
-    -Launch the Flask development server
+    - Launch the Flask development server

 ### 4. View the Frontend
 Once the backend is running, open your browser and navigate to: